Matej-Basta/backend-test/README.md

 - next thing would be to include only the non-repeating currencies
 - all new urls have to have placeholders
 - tests use API calls
+- not all branches tested, because of two same APIs